 The Medical Administrative Assistant AAS program prepares students to work in a variety of medical settings, handling all types of administrative duties for private practices, hospitals and clinics.
 This program offers a broad foundation of knowledge and skills, expanding the traditional role of the medical secretary through the addition of liberal arts classes in preparation for leadership roles.
 Graduates of this program are highly trained office specialists who are prepared to accept responsibility for the coordination of medical office functions and patient billing processes.
 Successful medical administrative assistants have excellent communication skills and exhibit a high degree of professionalism.
 All courses in the program incorporate the skills needed for employment in the medical administrative assistant profession.

 Communicate using the language of medicine.

 Perform diagnosis and procedure coding.

-Perform insurance and financial procedures for the medical office.
+Perform insurance and financial procedures following current regulations for the medical office.

 Explain strategies for medical office management.

 Minnesota State Community and Technical College is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.

 Phone: 312.263.0456 / 800.621.7440

 Restricted electives in courses

 Restricted electives in course types